Sharmila-Kashimalla/TaskManager/README.md

 # Backend will run on:
   👉 http://localhost:8000

-# Frontend run development server:
+# Run frontend development server:
   npm run dev

 # Frontend will run on: